389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 ### Script

+WARNING: These scripts are only recommended for use in single server applications in testing environments.
+They are not suitable for generating multiple server certs for multi-master replicated servers.
+They are not suitable for production use.
+Please use a CA instead.

 There are two different scripts to use.
 The [first one](http://github.com/richm/scripts/tree/master%2Fsetupssl.sh?raw=true) is for the Fedora DS 1.0.x and earlier layout.
 This layout stores all of the key/cert databases for all servers in the directory /opt/fedora-ds/alias and identifies each one by a unique prefix e.g. slapd-localhost- or admin-serv-localhost-.

 The [second one](http://github.com/richm/scripts/tree/master%2Fsetupssl2.sh?raw=true) is for the Fedora DS 1.1 and later layout.
 This layout stores the key/cert databases in server specific directories e.g. /etc/dirsrv/slapd-<host>/.
 This directory will contain a key and cert db file without a unique prefix (e.g. just cert8.db).